apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 ### Principal by principle

-Oak authorization is designed to work with `java.security.Principal` which is an abstract representation of any kind of entity like e.g. individual, a role, a corporation, a login id or even an service.
+Oak authorization is designed to work with `java.security.Principal` which is an abstract representation of any kind of entity like e.g. individual, a role, a corporation, a login id or even a service.

 While JCR specification does not define how the repository knows about principals, Jackrabbit API defines a [Principal Management](../principal.html) extension.